 In 1985, Barry and Barbara Lubao acquired the property and along with their children, Jay and Jennifer, began the transformation of this farmhouse on the river into a six room bed and breakfast, named the Ellis River House.
 The ice house located next to the barn was renovated and transformed into a rustic cottage for two.
 The Lubao’s built the atrium overlooking the river, which houses the Inn’s hot tub, using hemlock cut and milled locally.

-One hundred years after its original construction the Harriman’s original 1893 farmhouse was expanded as part of the Lubao’s vision with the addition of the north wing which includes 13 guest rooms (many with Jacuzzis and fireplaces), the cozy gameroom and pub, our sunny breakfast room, and lobby.
+One hundred years after its original construction the Harriman’s original 1893 farmhouse was expanded as part of the Lubao’s vision with the addition of the north wing which includes 13 guest rooms (many with Jacuzzi tubs and fireplaces), the cozy gameroom and pub, our sunny breakfast room, and lobby.

 In 2004, Frank Baker and Lyn Norris-Baker purchased the Inn.
 For 10 years they continued the long tradition of warm hospitality begun by the Magoon family and further enhanced the Inn’s amenities.

 John and Mary Kendzierski purchased the Inn in September, 2014 and in the spirit of the Inn’s wonderful and long tradition of warmth and hospitality, they continue to provide the high-level of care and service our guests have come to expect and truly enjoy.
 John and Mary have transformed what was the shared bathroom when the Inn was the 6-bedroom bed and breakfast called the Ellis River House, to a gift shop called Ellis River Gifts.
-John and Mary have additional plans to further enhance the Inn, its many rooms and more.
+John and Mary have given the Atrium which houses the Inn’s 6-person hot tub, a face lift.
+It is a lovely room in which to sit with a cup of coffee and view the Ellis River as well.
+Mary and John have added an outdoor fire pit alongside the river for seasonal evening enjoyment.
+There are additional plans to further enhance the Inn, its many rooms and more.

 Come visit us for the romance, relaxation, and rejuvenation you deserve.
 We are waiting to welcome you!